wellyington/blog/_posts/2021-07-03-hello-world-with-jekyll-how-to-get-started-with-jekyll.markdown

 Use the following command to build and serve Jekyll: `bundle exec jekyll serve --watch`

+![Terminal](https://wellyington.github.io/blog/assets/hello-world-with-jekyll-how-to-get-started-with-jekyll/005-cmd.png)

 Now Jekyll has built up your blog and is serving at the host [http://localhost:4000/](http://localhost:4000/).
-You can access this address with your browser to see your Jekyll blog built in your computer.
+You can access this address with your browser to see your Jekyll blog working.

-![Terminal](https://wellyington.github.io/blog/assets/hello-world-with-jekyll-how-to-get-started-with-jekyll/005-cmd.png)

 ![Localhost:4000](https://wellyington.github.io/blog/assets/hello-world-with-jekyll-how-to-get-started-with-jekyll/006-localhost-chrome.png)